 Domestic abuse can encompass a wide range of behaviours and may be a single incident or a pattern of incidents.

-Domestic abuse is actual or threatened physical, emotional, psychological or sexual abuse.
-It involves the use of power and coercive control by one person over another.
+That abuse can be, but is not limited to, psychological, physical, sexual, financial or emotional.
 It occurs regardless of race, ethnicity, gender, class, sexuality, age, religion, mental or physical ability.
-Domestic abuse can also involve other types of abuse.

 Children can be victims of domestic abuse.
 They may see, hear, or experience the effects of abuse at home and/or suffer domestic abuse in their own intimate relationships (teenage relationship abuse).
 All of which can have a detrimental and long-term impact on their health, well-being, development, and ability to learn.